ibm-cloud-docs/solution-tutorials/solution43-vlan-spanning.md

 * [Virtual Servers]( https://console.bluemix.net/catalog/infrastructure/virtual-server-group)
 * [VLAN Spanning]( https://console.bluemix.net/docs/infrastructure/vlans/vlan-spanning.html#vlan-spanning)

-**Attention:** This tutorial might incur costs.
+This tutorial might incur costs.
 The VRA is only available on a monthly pricing plan.
 Use the [Pricing Calculator](https://console.bluemix.net/pricing/)  to generate a cost estimate based on your projected usage.

 ## Architecture